marcomartini97/VORTICE/README.md

+VDI ORCHESTRATED RDP THROUGH INTERLEAVED CONTAINERIZED EXECUTION

 # Vortice FreeRDP Proxy

 `vortice` builds a Fedora based image that compiles FreeRDP with the bundled `vdi_broker.patch`, installs `podman`, and launches `freerdp-proxy /etc/vdi/config.ini`.
 Clone the repository with `git clone --recurse-submodules` (or run `git submodule update --init --recursive` after cloning) to pull in the `VORTICE-vdi` desktop template.

 ## Build the image
 1. Review `config/config.ini` and `config/vdi_broker.yaml`.
 The broker defaults to `dockerfile_path: /etc/vdi/VORTICE-vdi/Containerfile`; initialize the `VORTICE-vdi` submodule (`git submodule update --init --recursive`) so the downstream desktop template is baked into the image build context.
 2. Populate `keys/` with `cert.pem` / `key.pem` if you already have TLS material.
-Leave it empty to auto-generate a self-signed pair.
+When the directory is missing or empty, the build auto-generates a self-signed pair.
 3. Build:
    - `podman build -t vortice .`
    - `docker build -t vortice .`